quantify-os/quantify-core/docs/technical_notes/dataset_design/Quantify dataset - specification.md

 ```

 In order to follow the rest of this specification more easily have a look at the example below.
-It should give you a more concrete feeling of the details that are exposed afterwards.
+It should give you a more concrete feeling of the details that are exposed afterward.
-See {ref}`sec-dataset-examples` for exemplary dataset.
+See {ref}`sec-dataset-examples` for an exemplary dataset.

 We use the
 {func}`~quantify_core.utilities.dataset_examples.mk_two_qubit_chevron_dataset` to